hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 Bitcoin Core is downloaded from https://bitcoincore.org (download is not checked (yet))

+Total compilation time will be on the order of 1 hour or more.

 This script was recently tested on a fairly fresh Ubuntu install and it worked like a charm.